afosto/quicq-wordpress/README.txt

 Optimize images, reduce loading time and increase SEO scores and conversion with Quicq.
 The #1 image optimization tool.

 == Description ==
 Are you desperately looking for ways to increase your websites loading time?
-Look nu further!
+Stop searching!
 Quicq will serve all images on your website in the smallest possible size for all your current and future images automatically.

 **Quicq Benefits**